 They actually sued the filmmakers because the movie prompted fans to constantly vandalize their property.

-Despite the backlash from the former house owners, The Conjuring became a fan favorite – we might go as far to say it’s become a cult classic.
+Despite the backlash from the former house owners, The Conjuring became a fan favorite – we might go as far as to say it’s become a cult classic.

 The success of the movie led to a sequel; The Conjuring 2 was released in 2016, with Farmiga and Wilson making a comeback.